Appleseed/learn/docs/developer/deployment.rst

-This document provides the basic and detailed setup instructions for new Windows environments, specifically for Appleseed development under source control for client projects, generally deployed on either Web Development Server or on Amazon Web Services.
+This document provides the basic and detailed setup instructions for new Windows environments, specifically for Appleseed development under source control for client projects, generally deployed on a physical Server or on Amazon Web Services.